KentStateWeb/rwd/_assignments/timeline-presentation.md

 We're almost done!
 Now that you've developed template prototypes and a pattern library, it's time to do a final review with your "client" and the class.
 There won't be any slides or reports to turn in - you'll only be showing your project timeline, prototypes and style guide.

-The review sessions will take place in class on December 15 and will be extended into finals week, if needed.
-All materials are due in class of December 15, regardless.
-No extensions will be granted.
+The review sessions will take place in class on finals week.

 ## What To Do